top of page

 • 3 min read

-Today is World Organizing Day and I’ve been reflecting on what more than 20 years in the organizing profession has taught me.
-Over the years, I’ve worked with families, busy professionals, seniors, people navigating loss, downsizing, moves and major life transitions.
-While every situation is different, certain truths about clutter, organization and human nature show up again and again.
+Today is World Organizing Day, and I’ve been reflecting on what more than 20 years in the organizing profession has taught me.
+Over the years, I’ve worked with families, busy professionals, seniors, and individuals navigating loss, downsizing, moves, and major life transitions.
+While every situation is unique, certain truths about clutter, organization, and human nature show up again and again.

 Here are 20 things I’ve learned along the way.